Generic Name: oritavancin

 Patients should be advised that diarrhea is a common problem caused by antibacterial drugs including Orbactiv, which usually resolves when the drug is discontinued.
 Sometimes, frequent watery or bloody diarrhea may occur and may be a sign of a more serious intestinal infection.
 If severe watery or bloody diarrhea develops, patients should contact their healthcare provider.

-PRINCIPAL DISPLAY PANEL - 400 mg Vial Label
+PRINCIPAL DISPLAY PANEL - 400 mg Vial Carton

 For Intravenous Infusion Only